treeverse/lakeFS/docs/reference/garbage-collection.md

 The GC job does not remove any commits: you will still be able to use commits containing hard-deleted objects, but trying to read these objects from lakeFS will result in a `410 Gone` HTTP status.

+**Note**
+At this point, lakeFS supports Garbage Collection only on S3, but we have [concrete plans](https://github.com/treeverse/lakeFS/issues/3271) to extend the support to Azure.
+{: .note}

 ## Understanding Garbage Collection

 For every branch, the GC job retains deleted objects for the number of days defined for the branch.